top of page

 RP-PEMF_vs_Conventional_PEMF_English2.png

-On top, a conventional PEMF, dense pulse train, many larger pulses, and almost no rest time between pulses.
+Above, a conventional PEMF, dense pulse train, many larger pulses, and almost no rest time between pulses.

 Below is an example of an RP-PEMF signal, 4 short pulses per hour with long rests of 20 minutes. between pulses.